L0Lmaker/DistributedSemanticAnalysis/README.md

 question?

 ### Naive Approach
-In order to monitor a subject, we need to observe the subject across a few parameters or dimensions.
-If we are to stick to the same example of company X, perhaps the following would be inferred from the articles: [value between 0-1]
+In order to monitor a topic of interest, we need to observe information related to the topic across a few parameters or dimensions.
+If we are to stick to the same example of company X, perhaps the following would be inferred from the articles in the form of a value between 0-1.

 1. Overall User Satisfaction
 2. Trust in X